Tandoori pizza is a flavor-packed fusion that will take your pizza game to the next level. Tandoori’s signature smoke and spice infuse each slice.

 - 1 mango, diced

-- Spread about 1 tbs. of the greek yogurt mixture on each piece of na'an then top with the chicken, diced red onion, mango, and mozzarella then bake for about 10 minutes until the cheese has completely melted.
+- Spread about 1 tbs of the reserved greek yogurt mixture on each piece of na'an then top with the chicken, and mozzarella and bake for about 5 minutes until the cheese has completely melted.